 To support this design, the following administration targets are required: -

-administrator stop keyexchange hydra
+administrator stop keyexchange

 Used to manually pause the key exchange on this node.
 Running a stop keyexchange when key exchange is already stopped should have no effect.

-administrator start keyexchange hydra
+administrator start keyexchange

 Used to re-start the key exchange on this node.
 As well as to resume from a manual stop above, this is also used when the HA quorum fails and the switch automatically stop key exchange.
 Running a start keyexchange when key exchange is already started should have no effect.

-administrator display keyexchange hydra
+administrator display keyexchange

 Used to display the status of key exchange (started or stopped) on this node.

-administrator rehydrate hydra
+administrator load keys

 Re-load ZPKs from disk – used for initial load of static keys as well as load of all keys should the whole cluster be stopped.
 The implementation will do an extent query of the managed object which will cause the secondary store to fetch from disk.
 Thus this command can be run on any node.